 During the concluding discussion, topics dealt with in the exhibitions are deconstructed from their specific historical context and their validity for our current society is discussed.
 Relation to the present also emerges in the additional opportunity of examining the example of historical discoveries in the area of the contaminated munition and armament sites in Peenemünde.
 At a material counter in the seminar room or museum depot, pupils can touch selected artefacts.

-To supplement the introductory offers or during a repeated visit, the museum has various in-depth learning offers, each of which lasts up to two hours and can be selected parallel to one another or after one another:
+To supplement the introductory offers or during a repeated visit, the museum offers a variety of in-depth learning opportunities that can be discussed and agreed individually.

 During tours of the monument landscape, pupils can discover the authentic grounds of the Peenemünde research facilities and therefore experience history actively and without media.
 In the museum there is a limited number of rental bicycles available.